ofux/Digger-Documentation/README.md

 Digger and Digger PRO can be downloaded from the [Asset Store](https://assetstore.unity.com/publishers/11530).

-## Getting Started
+## Install

 Digger is very easy to setup.
-Downloading and importing it from the Asset Store should be enough.
+Just download and import it from the Asset Store. **When Unity asks you if you want to install required packages, click *Yes*.**

+From now on, Digger should be imported and **you should not have any error in the console**.
+There should be a new menu: *Tools > Digger*.

+## Update

+**Before importing the new version of Digger, please delete the Assets/Digger folder.**

+Also, before updating Digger, it is recommended to backup your project (as with any asset update).

+## Installation issues

-However, if you get some errors or have some troubles, you will have to do the following:
+If you get some errors after importing Digger, please check the following:

 **First, make sure your project uses *.NET 4.x* as [shown here](https://docs.unity3d.com/2019.1/Documentation/Manual/ScriptingRuntimeUpgrade.html).**